Women's and Gender Studies, Minor

 The Women's and Gender Studies minor provides an opportunity to explore multiple perspectives on historical and contemporary issues concerning women, gender and sexuality.
 Courses use feminist frameworks to analyze gender and sexuality in relation to race, ethnicity, class, nationality, ability and other factors that shape experiences, identities and cultures.
 Courses also examine social institutions and networks of power while considering avenues of resistance, justice and transformation.

 The WGS minor complements a variety of majors and provides a valuable foundation for pursuing work in education, journalism, business, public affairs, the arts, the humanities and the social sciences.

 Students undertaking or considering a minor in WGS should contact the director of the WGS program to discuss their course of study.

-- Three electives, fulfilled with WGS core courses and/or interdisciplinary courses for WGS credit.
+- Three electives, fulfilled with WGS Core courses and/or Interdisciplinary courses for WGS credit; no more than one elective may be at the 100 level.

-At least two courses, one at the 300 level, must be completed at Roosevelt University.
-All courses counting toward the WGS minor must be passed with a C- or higher.
+- All courses counting toward the WGS Minor must be passed with a C- or higher.

 |SPECIAL TOPICS IN WOMEN'S AND GENDER STUDIES|